bitburner-official/bitburner-src/src/Documentation/doc/en/basic/codingcontracts.md

 - [Company](companies.md) [Reputation](reputation.md) for a specific [Company](companies.md)
 - Money

+The reward type is randomly chosen at spawn time.
+If the chosen reward is invalid upon completion (e.g., requirements are not met), it falls back to an alternative type:

+- Specific faction reputation ⇒ Money
+- All factions' reputation ⇒ Money
+- Company reputation ⇒ Specific faction reputation or all factions' reputation (50% chance for each).
+  If the fallback reward is also invalid, the reward defaults to Money.

+For example, if a contract is set to reward "All Factions' Reputation" but you have not joined any factions at the time of submission, you will receive Money instead.

-The `amount` of the reward varies based on the difficulty of the problem posed by the Coding Contract.
+The amount of the reward varies based on the difficulty of the problem posed by the Coding Contract.
+Additionally, contracts generated on darknet servers grant 50% lower rewards than those found on normal servers.

 ## Notes